eurekaclinical/eurekaclinical-webapp-archetype/README.md

 `etc/NOTICE.template` file.
 * `serviceArtifactId`: the artifactId of the corresponding service project.
 Assumes that the service project and this project have the same groupId.
+* `serviceVersion`: the version of the corresponding service project.
+Assumes that the service project and this project have the same groupId.
+* `dataSource`: the value of the `dataSource` property that was used to create the corresponding service project.
 * `clientArtifactId`: the artifactId of the corresponding client project.
 Assumes that the client project and this project have the same groupId.
 * `clientVersion`: the version of the corresponding client project.
 Assumes that the client project and this